Annual land tax assessments are issued to owners of Victorian land. Depending on how you own land, you may receive more than one land tax assessment.

-He receives two assessments; an individual assessment for 6 Main Street and a trust assessment for 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.
+He receives two assessments: an individual assessment for 6 Main Street and a trust assessment for 15 Charles Street and 4 Albert Avenue as trustee for the Georgiou Family Trust.

 Mr Georgiou does not need to contact us as he has been correctly assessed.

 Your land tax assessment includes a Statement of Lands listing all the land you own at midnight on 31 December.
-If the statement does not list all the land you own in the capacity we are assessing you, your assessment is incorrect and must be amended.
+If the statement does not list all the land you own in the capacity in which we are assessing you, your assessment is incorrect and must be amended.

 Example 4: Mr Nguyen must contact us